 Glasgow City Health and Social Care Partnership

-Working with GHSCP
+Working with GCHSCP

 "Communities will be empowered to support people to flourish and live healthier, more fulfilled lives, by having access to the right support, in the right place and at the right time."